jonrau1/ElectricEye/docs/setup/Setup_Snowflake.md

 ![Step 3](../../screenshots/setup/snowflake/step3.JPG)

 4. Run each of the following SQL commands sequentially within the Worksheet.
 Do note that the `GRANT IMPORTED PRIVILEGES` grant allows your custom role access to the entire `SNOWFLAKE` database and should be done with care.
 Ensure you change the name of your Role -- `EE_AUDITOR` is used in this case -- if you used a different name for you role.
+Likewise, change to name of the Warehouse -- `COMPUTE_WH` is used in this case -- if you have a different warehouse.

 ```sql
 use role ACCOUNTADMIN